Is SogoTrade legit?

-Whether a financial provider like SogoTrade is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like SogoTrade is legit a very relevant question one can have.
 After all you trust SogoTrade with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider SogoTrade safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider SogoTrade legit in your individual circumstances.
 We also compared SogoTrade with two similar brokers.

 |Broker listed on stock exchange||No||No||No|